 Consistently Learn from Mistakes

 Take time at the end of the day to reflect on how you responded to events and circumstances.
-Learn from these mistakes and experiences by writing down how you will respond differently in the future.
+Learn from these mistakes and experiences by writing down how you will respond differently tomorrow and in the future.

 Think Bigger and Bolder